MichalLytek/type-graphql/docs/getting-started.md

 }
 ```

-So we create the `Recipe` class with all properties and types:
+So we create the `Recipe` class with all its properties and types:

 ```typescript
 class Recipe {